usatiuk/ustk-todolist/README.md

 # Simple Todo list

 This is a simple todo list, written in javascript, using express for the backend and react+redux for the frontend.
 It also can work in offline thanks to redux-offline (without any conflict resolving, though).
+The code is of somewhat questionable quality, so you probably don't want to look at it.

 ## Getting started